ben-herm/Isracard-Assignment/README.md

 ### Configuration

-For the purpose of this project a config script was not created.
+for the purpose of this project a config script was not created.
 Nonetheless, It is mandatory to call this method before attempting to call `signIn()` and `signInSilently()`.
 This method is sync meaning you can call `signIn` / `signInSilently` right after it.
 In typical scenarios, `configure` needs to be called only once, after your app starts.

 Example for default configuration: you get user email and basic profile info.